CyberShadow/reveal.js/slides/10-json/10-json.md

 Notes:

+- If you want to write a function to serialize an arbitrary type, you probably want to use `static if`
 - I cheat here by using std.format to serialize a JSON string like a D literal
 - You can also use std.traits or __traits